List of One Thousand and One Nights characters: Dunyazad

 Dunyazad (دنیازاد, Dunyāzād; aka Dunyazade, Dunyazatde, Dinazade, or Dinarzad) is the younger sister of Queen Scheherazade.
 In the story cycle, it is she who—at Scheherazade's instruction—initiates the tactic of cliffhanger storytelling to prevent her sister's execution by Shahryar.
-Dunyazad, brought to her sister's bedchamber so that she could say farewell before Scheherazade's execution the next morning, asks her sister to tell one last story.
+Dunyazad, brought to her sister's bedchamber so that she can say farewell before Scheherazade's execution the next morning, asks her sister to tell one last story.
 At the successful conclusion of the tales, Dunyazad marries Shah Zaman, Shahryar's younger brother.

 She is recast as a major character as the narrator of the "Dunyazadiad" segment of John Barth's novel Chimera.

 Scheherazade's father

 Scheherazade's father, sometimes called Jafar (جعفر; جَعْفَر, jaʿfar), is the vizier of King Shahryar.
 Every day, on the king's order, he beheads the brides of Shahryar.
 He does this for many years until all the unmarried women in the kingdom have either been killed or run away, at which point his own daughter Scheherazade offers to marry the king.

 The vizier tells Scheherazade the Tale of the Bull and the Ass, in an attempt to discourage his daughter from marrying the king.
 It does not work, and she marries Shahryar anyway.
 At the end of the 1,001 nights, Scheherazade's father goes to Samarkand where he replaces Shah Zaman as sultan.

-The treacherous sorcerer in Disney's Aladdin, Jafar, is named after this character.